-So far the only Nobel prize laureate of Bulgarian origin, Elias Canetti was born on July 25 1905 in Rousse as the eldest of the three sons to Jacques Canetti and Matilda Arditi.
+The only Nobel prize laureate so far to be born and to have lived in Bulgaria comes from Rousse and was born on July 25 1905.
+Elias Canetti is the eldest of the three sons to Jacques Canetti and Matilda Arditi.
 His mother comes from one of the oldest Sephardic families in the country, who are also among the founders of the Jewish colony in Rousse in the late 18th century.
 The kin can be traced back to the 14th century when the ancestors worked as court physicians and astronomers at the Aragonese Royal Court of Alfonso IV and Pedro IV.

 By the age of six the family lives in Rousse, where Elias’ father and grandfather develop a successful production plant for umbrellas and also trade with glass, paints, varnishes, and other household goods.
 In 1911 the family moves to Manchester, where his father takes part in the family business there.
 In 1912 Jacques Canetti suddenly died.
 His mother was desolate and alone with the three children.
 She moved then first to Lausanne in Switzerland and then again to Vienna in Austria.

 Besides the languages he already knows – Bulgarian, English and French, Elias learns German as well.
 In 1921 the family moves to Zurich and in 1924 to Frankfurt, where he graduates from high school.
 In 1924 he became a student in chemistry at the Vienna University to graduate with a doctorate in 1929.